 What the course covers

-This course will give you with detailed knowledge on refurbishing and improving buildings to make them more sustainable, reducing energy consumption and improving energy efficiency.
+This course will refresh and add to your knowledge on refurbishing and improving existing buildings, to make them more sustainable, weather resilient, and energy efficient.

-It covers domestic and non-domestic buildings, and the main focus is on traditionally-built homes (e.g. solid-wall houses built before 1920).
+It covers domestic and non-domestic buildings, with more detail on traditionally-built homes (e.g. solid-wall houses built before 1920).

-These factors are particularly important for choosing the right types of insulation, render and pointing, for example, to provide clients with warm, damp-free homes.
+It’s particularly important to choose the right types of insulation, render and pointing, so that your customers can enjoy warm, damp-free homes.

-- Difference between modern and traditional construction – definitions, building types and materials
+- The difference between modern and traditional construction

-The course is priced at just £30, thanks to support from South Lakeland District Council and Kendal College.
-This subsidised price includes both evening sessions.
+The course is priced at just £30 per delegate, thanks to support from South Lakeland District Council and Kendal College.
+This subsidised price includes your attendance at all 3 evening sessions.

-James Innerdale, from Crosby Granger Architects.
-James is a highly experienced architect specialising in the repair, conservation and adaptation of buildings.
+James Innerdale is a highly experienced architect specialising in the repair, conservation and adaptation of buildings.

 Kendal College is wheelchair accessible and disabled parking is available.